 I started talking to them each morning when dropping off food.
 They got used to my voice and would come out of bushes when they heard me say “Good Morning”.
 Here is a video of this:

 We decided that we would need to get Mom Cat fixed.
-The closest low cost spay/neuter program was a hour away, but our local human society could take them (they now have their own program!!).
+The closest low-cost spay/neuter program was an hour away, but our local human society could take them (they now have a their own program!!).
 So I called my vet.
-He could gave his the stray cat discount.
+He could give us the stray cat discount.

 Making friends with Mom Cat and her kittens (ie. socialization)